kit8379/SyncDeathMessages/README.md

 3. Place the JAR file in the `plugins` folder of your Minecraft server.
 4. Restart the server to generate the default configuration files.
 5. Restart the server again for the changes to take effect.
+6. If you want to disable the original local death messages, use `/gamerule showDeathMessages false` in your server console.

 ## Usage